devpune/TestRepo/README.md

 # PRODUCT-TRANSLATIONS

 ### What is this repository for?
-This repository contains string bundles for all products, organised by product (e.g. concierge-itinerary, ada, fusion, engage) and domain (mobile, server or web).
+This repository contains string bundles for all products, organised by product (e.g. tr concierge-itinerary, ada, fusion, engage) and domain (mobile, server or web).

 It is designed to be used by the translations-fetcher plugin to construct string bundle files for Android, iOS and Server projects.